My editing process and what's included

 Second, depending on the size of your session, I upload between 50 and 150 images from my camera card, onto my computer!
 Especially if it involves a kiddo that doesn't want to smile, I tend to hold my finger down and click away as I'm trying everything to get him or her to smile.
 No matter how many images I take, I sift through each and every one of them, as you'll know if you keep reading. :)

 Third, I shoot all sessions in RAW format.
 That probably doesn't mean anything to you, but it means a lot to me!
 RAW files are like digital negatives.
 They're unprocessed and I have more editing control with them.
-Also, I couldn't give you digital images in that format..
+Also, I couldn't give you digital images in that format.

 Now that you know a little more info, here's the process:

 I upload all of your images to my computer, then bring every single image into Adobe Bridge.
 I go through each photo in Bridge, pick the best out of duplicates and give them 5 stars; I leave out any that are out of focus, or any that just look awkward, then bring the 5 starred images into Adobe Camera Raw.
 From there, I start my process of adjusting exposure, sharpness, color, etc., if needed, on every image that I narrowed down.
 For groups of images that are exposed about the same, I will adjust them in bulk, otherwise, I adjust each one separately.
 After I hit the save button, my changes will save to a different folder, in a jpeg format.
 At this point, I set aside 3-5 that really stick out to me, finish editing them, save them web sized, then email them to you as sneak peeks.
-Also, at this point, if I have a previous session I was working on before I shot yours, I stop the editing process on yours and get back to theirs...
-It's only fair!
+Also, at this point, if I have a previous session I was working on before I shot yours, I stop the editing process on yours and get back to theirs, because it's only fair!

 HEAD SWAPS: For any images that have the potential to be the perfectly posed and smiling shot, I will superimpose 2 pictures together to try and make a "perfect" picture!
 For instance, I love capturing your unposed, real moments, BUT I feel like I also need to try to get the shots where everyone is smiling and looking at my camera too; I will then try to make a composite, *as long as the lighting and posing are the same/similar*.
 A lot of times, I keep both of the images I used, plus the new image I created with them in your gallery.